 Best for AARP Members : The Hartford

-The Hartford offers a special home insurance plan for members of AARP that includes all the basic coverages you’d expect from a home insurance policy, plus a few standout optional add-ons like green rebuilding coverage, assisted living care coverage, and valuable items blanket coverage for computers, silverware, jewelry, cameras, or fine art.
+The Hartford offers a special home insurance plan for members of AARP that includes all the basic coverages you’d expect from a home insurance policy, plus a few standout optional add-ons like green rebuilding coverage, identity fraud expense coverage, and valuable items blanket coverage for computers, silverware, jewelry, cameras, or fine art.
 Plus, if you choose the deductible waiver option, The Hartford will waive your deductible up to $5,000 when your claim exceeds $27,500.

 The Hartford offers home insurance discounts for: